yoyanni/versus/README.md

 Using google sheets, I was able to create a big array of fighter objects.
 After a few attempts of trying to import the data I was finally able to and I am now ready to go aheady and some functionality driven by the saved data.

+### Create dropdown and populate with data

+Dropdown was created.
+Clicking the Red or Blue fighter (Left or Right) will display a dropdown with the specific weight class fighters.
+Nanoid was used to add a key for each item, might just add an id to the data sometime later.